TurboGears/tg2docs/docs/main/Auth/Authorization.rst

     # ...
     from tg import require
-    from repoze.what.predicates import Any, is_user, has_permission
+    from tg.predicates import Any, is_user, has_permission
     # ...
     class MyCoolController(BaseController):
         # ...